 There is a wide range of options for all visitors, from relaxed hikes to fear-defying hang-gliding.
 Horseback riding, canoeing, trekking, 4×4 safaris, and cave exploring are among the more peaceful options, but if you’re looking to get your adrenaline flowing, you can also experience zip-lining, ATV riding, rafting, canoeing, 4×4 safaris, cave exploring, sandboarding, and mountaineering.
-If you are someone who enjoys immersing yourself in the beauty of nature and are looking to experience the majestic landscape of the Argentine northwest, you won’t run out of things to do in Salta!
+If you are someone who enjoys immersing yourself in the beauty of nature and is looking to experience the majestic landscape of the Argentine northwest, you won’t run out of things to do in Salta!
 Here are some of the special outdoor activities in Salta for you to enjoy on your Northern Argentina Trip.

 85 km to the south of Salta city lies the beautiful lake Dique Cabra Corral.
-This beautiful spot provides entertainment for visitors of all ages, with activities appropriate for everyone from families with small children to large groups of friends.
-There are numerous attractions located at the lake like speed boating, toboggans, rafting, picnics on the coast or at a lakeside restaurant.
+This beautiful spot in Argentina provides entertainment for visitors of all ages, with activities appropriate for everyone from families with small children to large groups of friends.
+There are numerous attractions located at the lake like speed boating, toboggans, rafting, picnics on the coast, or at a lakeside restaurant.
 Don’t miss the opportunity to bungee jump over the water!

-Probably the least well-known activity on our list, and you may be asking yourself, what exactly is sandboarding?
+While traveling to Argentina, probably the least well-known activity on our list of things to do in Salta, you may be asking yourself, what exactly is sandboarding?
 For those who know nothing about this adventure sport, it is often compared to snowboarding, the main difference between the two being the surface on which you board.
 A big advantage of sandboarding over snowboarding is that you don’t need 5 layers of clothes to keep you warm.
 All you need is the right shoes and a helmet with glasses and you’re good to go.
 Salta’s landscape is ideal for sandboarding, and there are many small tourism offices in the city of Salta where you can sign up for a sandboarding excursion on the spot.